brizee/KnetikUnitySDK/README.md

 ##3.
 Services

 The Knetik API Client provides several services, such as Login, Registration, UserInfo, and Metrics.
-The service methods can be executed either syncronously or asyncronously.
+The service methods can be executed either synchronously or asynchronously.

-###3.1 Syncronous vs. Asyncronous Execution
+###3.1 Synchronous vs. Asynchronous Execution

-To call a service method syncronously, call the method which returns a KnetikApiResponse instance:
+To call a service method synchronously, call the method which returns a KnetikApiResponse instance:

 ```
 KnetikApiResponse response = KnetikClient.Instance.Login(username, password)
 // Handle response here
 ```

-To call a service method asyncronously, call the method with a callback function (Action<KnetikApiResponse>):
+To call a service method asynchronously, call the method with a callback function (Action<KnetikApiResponse>):

 ```
 KnetikClient.Instance.Login(username, password, (KnetikApiResponse response) => {